muratk5n/thirdwave/en/2023/01/the-big-bang-never-happened-lerner.md

 conscious way, imitate the large-scale speculators of Wall Street.
 Yet, as in every other epoch, society's dominant ideas permeated cosmology.
-If the wealthiest members of society earned billions by mere manipulation of numbers, without build- ing a single factory or mill, it didn't seem too strange that scien- tific reputations could be made with theories that have no more relation to reality.
+If the wealthiest members of society earned billions by mere manipulation of numbers, without building a single factory or mill, it didn't seem too strange that scientific reputations could be made with theories that have no more relation to reality.
 If a tower of financial speculation could be built on debt—the promise of future payment—then, similarly, a tower of